College Credit

 In this rigorous and rewarding course, motivated, enthusiastic and interested students study all of the concepts and unifying themes in biology and meet the expectations of college freshmen in an introductory biology course.
 Students are expected to be self-motivated learners who complete assignments promptly, work independently, and think critically.
 Class attendance for lecture and laboratory is critical, and students work independently and think critically.
 Inquiry-based labs require cooperation with partners/groups.
 Prerequisite: SBY004 or SBY075 and teacher recommendation (full year – 1 credit) 11 & 12.

 Students study general chemistry in depth at the college level and perform required after-school lab work and tests.
-UConn supplies tests, labs, online homework, and book work.
+UConn supplies tests, labs, online homework, and bookwork.
 Students complete summer coursework.
 Prerequisite: Teacher recommendation and SCH485 (full year – 1.25 credits) 11 & 12.

 Students investigate the Earth’s biotic and abiotic systems and how humans influence and depend upon them.
 With sustainability as a central theme, specific course topics include ecology, natural resources management, energy, pollution, human population dynamics, and climate change.
 Students have opportunities for field study. (full year – 1 credit) 10, 11 & 12.

-UConn equivalent course NRE1000: Environmental Science (3 credits)
+UConn equivalent course NRE1000: Environmental Science (3 credits).

 In this algebra-based physics class, students will explore Newtonian mechanics, work, energy, power, mechanical waves and sound, and simple circuits through laboratory work to investigate phenomena.
 Prerequisite: B or higher in Algebra 2 strongly recommended (full year – 1 credit) 11 & 12.

-ECSU equivalent course: PHY204 General Physics I w Lab (4 credits)
+ECSU equivalent course: PHY204 General Physics I w Lab (4 credits).

 Students expand upon technical drawing concepts using AutoCAD for two-dimensional and 3D solid modeling applications.
 Students explore additional software tools used in the industry including Solidworks and Chief Architect.
 Students have the opportunity to earn college credit while engaging in real-life projects and develop teamwork, design and problem-solving skills.
-Strong foundations in algebra are highly recommended for success in this course Prerequisite VED201 (½ year – ½ credit) 9, 10, 11 & 12.
+Strong foundations in algebra are highly recommended for success in this course (½ year – ½ credit) 9, 10, 11 & 12.

 Students explore the changing high-tech, innovative nature of advanced manufacturing with emphasis upon manufacturing systems & processes, safety, materials, production and career paths.
 Students create everyday products and prototypes with CNC machines, 3D printers and a variety of materials (metals, woods, plastic).
-Students can earn college credit and entry into the (YMPI) Youth Manufacturing Program Initiative (½ year – ½ credit) 11 & 12.
+Students can earn college credit and entry into the (YMPI) Youth Manufacturing Pipeline Program Initiative (½ year – ½ credit) 11 & 12.

-Students accepted into the YMPI program will prepare for career opportunities in advanced manufacturing after high school.
+Students accepted into the YMPI Pipeline Program will prepare for career opportunities in advanced manufacturing after high school.
 Students learn the safe use of essential manufacturing tools and equipment.
-Integrated throughout the class are opportunities for students to strengthen manufacturing mathematics, spatial reasoning, and workplace preparedness skills (resumes, interviewing, etc.) Students have the opportunity to gain OSHA 10 certification, 150 pre-apprenticeship hours, four college credits and interview with local employers.
-Prerequisite: VIM651 with C or higher, Additional 1/2 credit Tech Ed course, teacher/counselor approval (½ year - 1 credit).
+Integrated throughout the class are opportunities for students to strengthen manufacturing mathematics, spatial reasoning, and workplace preparedness skills (resumes, interviewing, etc.) Students have the opportunity to gain OSHA 10 certification, 150 pre-apprenticeship hours, four college credits and interview with local employers (½ year - 1 credit).
 Second semester, double channel, grade 12.